Guide · 7 Methods · Updated April 2026

 Click Request Indexing

 Google adds the URL to a priority crawl queue.
-Most pages crawled within hours to days.
+Most pages are crawled within days, not weeks — Google decides.

 Pros